kubewarden/kubewarden.io/content/blog/2024/10/policy-groups.md

 Which means that we expect the Service selector to be unique, or if it isn't, to be owned by the Quokkas team.
-The Quokkas team is awesome; they know how to have a clean house by themselves.
+The Quokkas team is awesome; they know how to keep a secure house.

 The `expression` is a boolean one, evaluating the known policy identifiers defined in the Policy Group.
 We can use `&&`, `||`, `!` for AND, OR, and NOT operations, as well as `(`,`)` for evaluation priorities.

-The expression evaluation has short-circuit and only evaluates those that are needed; if one of the boolean results is true and nothing else is needed to accept or reject, the other evaluations are not performed to save resources.
+The expression evaluation has a short-circuit and only evaluates those that are needed; if one of the boolean results is true and nothing else is needed to accept or reject, the other evaluations are not performed to save resources.

-The short-circuit means that we don't support mutation for Policy Groups so far, which simplifies evaluation and mental load.
+The short-circuit means that we don't support mutation for Policy Groups, which simplifies evaluation and the conceptual load.

 ### Message field

-Ok, so we know how the policy gets evaluated into a rejection or acceptation.
+Ok, so we know how the policy gets evaluated and rejected or accepted.
-But how do we express that to the users?
-We do it by setting its `spec.message`, which gets returned as part of the AdmissionResponse as usual, to kubectl, or whomever expects it.
+But how do we express that to users?
+We do it by setting its `spec.message`, which gets returned as part of the AdmissionResponse as usual, to kubectl, or whoever expects it.

 In our case, we can write: